ATLauncher/discord-bot/README.md

 -   info
 -   debug

-### Logz.io Logging

-To log to a Logz.io account, simply add a config value in `logging.logzIoToken` with a string containing your api token.

 ## New Relic

 New Relic is supported out of the box and can be configured in the config file.